James McEachin

-James McEachin (born May 20, 1930) is an American author and retired actor.
+James McEachin (May 20, 1930 – January 11, 2025) was an American actor, author and veteran of the Korean War.
+He appeared in various films and television shows.

-Military career
+Early life and military career

+James McEachin was born in Rennert, North Carolina on May 20, 1930.

 McEachin served in the United States Army before, and then during, the Korean War.
 Serving in King Company, 9th Infantry Regiment (United States), 2nd Infantry Division, he was wounded (nearly fatally) in an ambush and nearly left for dead.
 McEachin was one of only two soldiers to survive the ambush.
-He was awarded both the Purple Heart and Silver Star in 2005 by California Congressman David Dreier after McEachin participated in a Veterans History Project interview for Dreier's office and Dreier's staff, Carlos Cortez, discovered McEachin had no copies of his own military records.
-Dreier's staff quickly traced the records and notified McEachin of the Silver Star commendation, then awarded him all seven of his medals of valor shortly thereafter, fifty years after his service.
+He was a recipient of the Silver Star, the Purple Heart and was entitled to wear the Combat Infantryman Badge.

 Civilian career

 Following his military career, McEachin dabbled in civil service, first as a fireman and then a policeman in Hackensack, New Jersey, before he moved to California and became a record producer.
 Known as Jimmy Mack in the industry, he worked with young artists such as Otis Redding and went on to produce The Furys.
 He began his acting career shortly after, and was signed by Universal as a contract actor in the 1960s.